 Students will complete all homework assignments online at the myBusinessCourse website after the instructor has presented and discussed the chapter material.
 Homework due dates and times are clearly noted at the website.
 Each homework assignment is algorithmic and will be graded based upon a scale of 0-100 percent.
 You will be allowed one attempt on each homework assignment.
-Correct answers for homework responses will be released immediately after a homework assignment submission.
+Correct answers for homework responses will be released after the due date and time for a homework assignment.
 A total of 9 homework assignments will be given during the semester.
 Your lowest homework grade will be dropped.